KQM-git/TCL/docs/evidence/characters/anemo/traveler-anemo.md

 * [Aether](https://imgur.com/uh7Oov6)
 * [Lumine](https://imgur.com/FWYE82c)
-* [Lumine's N5 Combo](https://imgur.com/7yVrQVW) which shows that the elemental proc is delayed from the damage number
+* [Lumine's N5 Combo](https://imgur.com/7yVrQVW) which shows that the Elemental proc is delayed from the damage number
-* [Aether's N5 Combo](https://imgur.com/02215GA) which shows the elemental number almost the same time as the white number, but on some occasions the elemental number appears before the white number.
+* [Aether's N5 Combo](https://imgur.com/02215GA) which shows the Elemental number almost the same time as the white number, but on some occasions the Elemental number appears before the white number.
 * [Another clip](https://imgur.com/guq8g4f) showcases a hilichurl being killed by the Anemo DMG number before the 5th hit.

 **Significance:**
-This means that it is possible for Aether to hit the elemental proc without/before connecting his fifth attack, while it is possible for Lumine to miss her elemental proc if she cancels her N5 too fast.
+This means that it is possible for Aether to hit the Elemental proc without/before connecting his fifth attack, while it is possible for Lumine to miss her Elemental proc if she cancels her N5 too fast.

 Another possible significance is that this might be a clue to how the Travelers are coded.
 They might share the same timings for other similar things that manifest at different moments just because of animation difference.
 As of writing this, no other application comes to mind.